AmirZablo/sfmEvac_imit/README.md

 ## Run the simulations:
 ./sfmEvac params.1

+If you want mutiple simulations with the same parameters but different initial conditions, use "make_params.py"

 (A folder is created with the name "sim_1")

 "frames" folder contains the .dat files with the positions of every pedestrian in the room